transferwise/pipelinewise/docs/connectors/targets/redshift.rst

 Amazon Redshift setup requirements
 ''''''''''''''''''''''''''''''''''

-Configuring PostgreSQL as a replication target is straightforward.
+Configuring PostgreSQL as a reproduction target is straightforward.
-You need to have a user with permissions to create new schemas and tables in an Redshift database and you can replicate data from all the supported :ref:`taps_list`.
+You need to have a user with permissions to create new schemas and tables in an Redshift database and you can reproduce data from all the supported :ref:`taps_list`.

-Configuring where to replicate data
+Configuring where to reproduce data
 '''''''''''''''''''''''''''''''''''

 PipelineWise configures every target with a common structured YAML file format.